-WASHINGTON ALERTS
+WASHINGTON REMINDERS

-- Washington doesn't have an income tax, but you may still owe their Department of Revenue money if you provide services or sell goods to Washington customers.
-Check out our brief guide to Washington's economic nexus rules, including 2015 updates, on page 10. - This year we include updates about rule changes for wholesalers and for out-of-state businesses.
+• Washington doesn't have an income tax, but you may still owe their Department of Revenue money if you provide services or sell goods to Washington customers.
+Check out our brief guide to Washington's economic nexus rules on page 10.